The fourth moment of Dirichlet $L$-functions at the central value: Background and auxiliary lemmas

 \subsection{Multiplicative characters}

-Sometimes, especially in the deduction of an asymptotic functional equation for the $\mathcal{D}_q$-function, we need to apply multiplicative characters to remove the coprime condition in the sum. \begin{lemma} Let $a(n)$ be an arithmetic function.
+Sometimes, especially in the deduction of a functional equation for the $\mathcal{D}_q$-function (see Section \ref{sec5.2}, Proposition \ref{lemgED2}), we need to write the coprime condition in terms of multiplicative characters.
+We present this in the following lemma, and one may check it directly. \begin{lemma} Let $a(n)$ be an arithmetic function.
 For any integers $r$ and $q$, we have